Paperspace/Docs/get-started/quick-start/README.md

 Now you can create Notebooks, Workflows, Models, Deployments, and more!
 Note: if you are self-hosting Gradient, please visit the [Gradient Private Cloud ](../../gradient-private-cloud/about/setup/self-hosted-clusters/)section for more info.

 {% hint style="info" %}
-In order to unlock Workflows, Models, and Deployments, please [contact](https://info.paperspace.com/contact-sales-gradient) our solutions team.
+In order to unlock Deployments, please [contact](https://info.paperspace.com/contact-sales-gradient) our solutions team.
 {% endhint %}

 ## Logging in for the first time